-Elevate your camping and glamping trips with this indulgent Toasted Marshmallow Bananas Foster that cooks up over the campfire.
+Elevate your camping and glamping trips with indulgent Campfire Bananas Foster, made with toasted marshmallows.

-Camping and campfires almost always mean one thing: s'mores.
-Marshmallows toasted to a golden brown over the fire and then sandwiched with chocolate two graham crackers.
+For me and my family, campfires mean one thing: s'mores—marshmallows toasted to a golden brown over the fire and then sandwiched with chocolate two graham crackers.
 What a wonderful and gooey dessert, and festive too because it's one of those defining, summery things that we wistfully miss when we're deep in the frigid winter buried in snow and ice.
-(That's my Vermont perspective.)
+(That's my New England perspective!)

-However, when on a glamping excursion you may be wondering how to take dessert to a new level.
-Something that you can bring together over the fire without too much fuss that will feel special and sophisticated.
-Even classy.
-To that end, I give you Toasted Marshmallow Bananas Foster!
+When on a glamping excursion you might wonder how to take this dessert to a new level.
+How to make s'mores special and sophisticated, without too much fuss.
+To that end, I give you Campfire Bananas Foster with toasted marshmallows!

-This Bananas Foster gives a nod to the good old s'more.
-Fresh off the fire, the bananas and sweet rum sauce are poured over toasted marshmallows and graham crackers in a bowl.
-The fusion of warm rum, bananas, and marshmallow is divine and so very nice with the crunch of grahams.
+This is a Campfire Bananas Foster gives a nod to the good old s'more.
+Fresh off the fire, bananas and sweet rum sauce are poured over toasted marshmallows and graham crackers in a bowl.
+The fusion of warm rum, bananas, and marshmallow is divine and so very nice with the crunch of the grahams.

-A traditional Bananas Foster has the rum ignited for a dramatic flambé, but in this version, we'll just keep the flames under the pan!
-This dish will warm you up as the sun sets over your glamping digs.
+A traditional Bananas Foster has the rum ignited for a dramatic flambé—in this version, we'll just keep the flames under the pan!

 Put the ingredients for this recipe together in a galvanized tin tub or a cute fabric tote to make a Bananas Foster kit!
 That way everything is ready to go when you want to make your dessert.
 (And your glamping buddies friends will see the kit and wonder with sweet anticipation what you're up to!)
 Pre-measure the sugar, vanilla, and rum into sealed containers to save time if you wish.
 (The butter should be packed separately and kept cold.)